A blurry picture of the word side door on a blue background

 Recent Studio Performances

-A woman is singing into a microphone in a dark room.
+A man in a suit is playing a piano in a dark room.

 Watch the full Studio Sessions series here